 The following would serve as effective technology solutions for the user stories described above, respectively:

 All text on the course’s main website will be available in audio format.
 To activate the audio, the student can click on the speaker button located at the top of the page in the right-hand corner.

 Furthermore, when a teacher is linking external webpages to his/her online course content, he/she will get on-screen notifications if those websites are not perfectly compatible with screen readers, or contain images which do not have alternative text.
 From there, the teacher will be shown links to similar online content which is more accessible for those who are visually impaired.

 Each time an instructor links a video that only has automated captioning, or no captioning at all, the video will get professionally captioned within two hours after the video is linked to the course content.
 Students and instructors will receive an update when the video has been accurately captioned.

 Everyone has a right to education of a high calibre regardless of their accessibility requirements.
 It is crucial that those that have underlying conditions or those that require additional accommodation receive the same quality of education as those that don't require additional support.
-I have previously worked with special needs students and I understand how crucial accomadations can be to their sucess in their student career and beyond.
+I have previously worked with special needs students and I understand how crucial accommodations can be to their success in their student career and beyond.